When Purpose Becomes Practice: The Collins Hume Story

 Their leadership team — Peter Fowler, Chris Atkinson, Kelly Crethar and Jamie Doyle — are grounded, humble, deeply committed individuals who see giving not as marketing, compliance, or obligation, but as a responsibility, a privilege and a legacy.

 Their culture has become a magnet.
+People want to work there.
+Clients want to partner with them.

 And the community sees them as an example of what a modern business can (and perhaps should) look like.